Allegations of third-party involvement in the Second Nagorno-Karabakh War: Kurdish militias

 On 30 September 2020, Turkish sources alleged that approximately 300 Kurdistan Workers' Party (PKK) militants were transported to Nagorno-Karabakh via Iran.
 However, according to Eurasianet and The Jerusalem Post, these claims were not substantiated by evidence.
 On 6 October 2020, the Azerbaijani State Security Service (SSS) claimed, citing intercepts, which it released as an evidence, that Armenia had employed foreign mercenaries, including members of Kurdish militant groups whom Armenia had brought from Iraq and Syria, to fight Azerbaijan.
 On the same day, Russia's Foreign Intelligence Service alleged that there were Kurdish extremist groups, which, according to Al-Monitor, are fighting on the Armenian side, while there is no direct evidence of it.
 In early October, Komsomolskaya Pravda reported that there was evidence of Armenia being supported by the Martyr Nubar Ozanyan Brigade militants, part of the Syrian Democratic Forces, and associated with the PKK.
 However, the Martyr Nubar Ozanyan Brigade strongly denied claims of them travelling to Armenia.
 The commander of the group mocked the Turkish accusation, saying "We know that this perception is completely false.
 Besides, everybody knows that the PKK members are not in Armenia.
 Because it's not Kurdistan."
-Luke Coffey, an American political advisor and director of the Allison Center for Foreign Policy Studies at The Heritage Foundation, citing his sources, claimed that up to 100 PKK fighters were in Stepanakert to fight against Azerbaijan, but did not provide any evidence.
-This was denied by Armenia.

 Pakistan

 On 17 October 2020, the Armenian National Security Service stated that Azerbaijan was smuggling in a significant amount of ammunition, mercenaries and "terrorists" from Afghanistan and Pakistan.
 Pakistan rejected this allegation as "irresponsible propaganda", and said the claims by the Armenian government had no substance.
-Armenian Prime Minister Nikol Pashinyan said in an interview with the Indian media WION that there was "information that militants from Pakistan are involved in the war against Karabakh."
+Armenian Prime Minister Nikol Pashinyan said in an interview with the Indian news channel WION that there was "information that militants from Pakistan are involved in the war against Karabakh."
 He told Russian reporters about Pakistan's active role in the conflict.
 The President of Azerbaijan, Ilham Aliyev, stated that Pakistan had supported Baku diplomatically "but military assistance is out of the question."
 On 28 October 2020, based on informed sources, Kommersant reported that at least one batch of militants with weapons and ammunition were formed and sent from Pakistan's Peshawar to Karabakh.
 Later there were new reports about provided support by Pakistan to Azerbaijan during the war.
-In February 2021, the Armenian National Committee of America (ANCA) called upon the Secretary of the U.S. Treasury Janet Yellen to include Pakistan on the FATF blacklist for "funding mercenaries who fought in the Karabakh war".
 In September 2021, the Azerbaijani MoD expressed his gratitude to Pakistan for its support during the war.